 Contrary to popular belief, there’s no evidence indicating ancient Germanic people used bind runes.

 Bind runes attach spiritual energy to material objects (similar to sigils).
 They can be used for enchantment (binding something like an amulet or object) or enhancement (amplifying a person or object’s natural abilities).

 If you’d like to learn more about creating your own Bind Runes check out this post.

 Rune Stones refer to two different topics: Rune Stones used for divination and Standing Rune Stones.

 Standing Rune Stones are inscriptions carved into stones containing the symbols of the runic alphabet.
 They are found primarily in Scandinavian countries, with over 2500 stones in Sweden alone.

-These monuments were typically erected in memory of the dead and were often colorful hues of red, white, or earthy colors.
+These monuments were typically erected in memory of the dead and were often colorful red, white, or earthy hues.
 However, they were sometimes used as gravestones and meant to celebrate the life of a passed loved one who was often wealthy or powerful.
-Standing Rune Stones were usually placed on personal properties, hilltops, or along pathways, so they were visible to passersby.
+Standing Rune Stones were usually placed on personal properties, hilltops, or along pathways so they were visible to passersby.

 Rune Stones For Divination

-The tradition of creating Standing Rune Stones faded with the end of the Viking Age, but people have chosen to use runes still.
+The tradition of creating Standing Rune Stones faded with the end of the Viking Age, but people still chose to use runes.
 For centuries Runes have been carved into simple objects to claim property, used for divination or spiritual purposes, and to enchant items or amulets with magical symbolism.